At DMA, we strive to create an inclusive culture and are committed to placing social value at the core of our practice.

 At DMA we are wholeheartedly committed to creating social value through our work, it’s not only rewarding to “do the right thing” but it makes great business sense as well.
 As architects we make sure that all of our buildings enhance the environment and improve outcomes for their users but we are also committed to creating social value through the way we practice and our relationship with our community and the wider construction industry.

 Through partnerships, we encourage and support young people into the many rewarding careers that architecture and construction offer.
 We particularly look to students who might not otherwise have access to our industry.

-At DMA we enjoy using our professional skills and giving our time to help improve the places that we live and work in.
-As active members of Westminster Business Council (we sit on the board) and The Fitzrovia Partnership we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.
+At DMA we enjoy using our professional skills and giving our time pro bono to help improve the places that we live and work in.
+As board members of Westminster Business Council and as part of The Fitzrovia Partnership we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.

 “DMA really get the importance of diversity!
 They open their doors to kids from all backgrounds and come up with creative ways to bring out the best in even the hardest to reach pupils who have been excluded.
 It’s definitely “opportunities for all” at DMA - made even more impressive by the fact that this small company is having more impact than many of the big businesses.”